rust-embedded/discovery/src/15-led-compass/README.md

 {{#include src/main.rs}}
 ```

-This `lsm303dlhc` module provides high level API over the LSM303DLHC.
+This `lsm303agr` module provides high level API over the LSM303AGR.
 Under the hood it does the
 same I2C routine that you implemented in the last section but it reports the X, Y and Z values in a
-`I16x3` struct instead of a tuple.
+`UnscaledMeasurement` struct instead of a tuple.

 Locate where north is at your current location.
 Then rotate the board such that it's aligned
 "towards north": the North LED (LD3) should be pointing towards north.